 14 MEDICAL AIDS AND ADAPTATION

-14.1 The Association has an Adaptations Policy reviewed and approved in January 2020.
-This sets out our approach to this type of work.
+14.1 The Association has an approved Adaptations Policy reviewed on a 3 yearly cycle by our Management Committee.
+This policy sets out our approach to this type of work.

 14.2 The Association is aware that it faces a challenge of meeting increasing demand for adaptations in a period of public expenditure constraints but are committed to assist tenants to remain in their homes and continue to live independently.